-Primary Science aims to share information and ideas that support effective practice in science education at the primary school level and at the transition to early secondary education.
-To this end we publish articles about teaching, learning and assessing science, for all children in the age ranges of 3 to 13, covering early years to secondary/high school transfer.
-We welcome articles which include:
+Primary Science aims to share information and ideas that support effective practice in science education at the primary school level through to early secondary education.
+To this end we publish articles about teaching, learning & thinking and assessing science, in the main, covering early years to secondary/high school transfer.
+We welcome articles on a range of areas including:

 - selecting, adapting and managing learning activities both within and outside the classroom, so sharing expertise;

 - informing and addressing important developments and challenge thinking about them;